 I read every single testimonial Generation Rescue posted.
 I tried every single option, followed every single piece of advice.
 I did this very methodically, and very privately—just me, a mother trying everything to recover my son.

 Eventually, wonderfully, I succeeded.

 But the journey wasn’t over.
-In profound solidarity with all the families still struggling, I decided to speak up.
+I decided to speak up in profound solidarity with all the families still struggling.
 I wanted to give voice to options too often unspoken, and share hope for victories within reach.
 My family was given gifts that I wanted to share.

-In 2008, I called the people who had given me the best gift of all: JB and Lisa Handley, Generation Rescue’s fearless founders.
+In 2008, I called the people who gave me the best gift: JB and Lisa Handley, Generation Rescue’s fearless founders.
 I told them I wanted to do anything and everything I could to help.
 (Remember, I’m a Train A person!)
 I became president of Generation Rescue, and I couldn’t be prouder.

 Generation Rescue—including the website you’re visiting—has grown tremendously since I first gratefully discovered it in 2005.
 Our support of families around the world has taken root in ways I never could have imagined, and our resolve has only deepened.

 Whether you’re in need at 3PM or 3AM, you have come to the right place.
 We are here for you, together resolving our heartaches and celebrating our victories.
 We ride Train A together.